 One of the worst things about growing old is losing control and losing that feeling of independence.
 As such, it is imperative you include them in all decisions and get their input.
 Don’t tell them what to do, let them decide.
 That doesn’t mean you can’t recommend or usher them in a certain direction, but be as transparent with your reasons as you can.
 This could be recommending that they get help with household chores or transportation.
 It could be that they require medication reminders or even go one step further and get help with purchasing their prescriptions, in which case you can find some Nationwide Prescription Connection info here.
 It could be that they want help selling their home and moving closer to you or closer to their friends.
 It could be they plan to move to a retirement home.
 The point is, always include them in these tough decisions and always listen to what they want to do and their reasons for doing so.
 It may not seem logical to you, but it could be an absolute make or break for them.
 The best thing you can be is supportive, and that includes supporting their choices.
 If you put yourself in their shoes you will be to get a better understanding.
 What would you want?
 Empathy is going to become one of your greatest translation tools.

 Staying active isn’t just about keeping the body active, it is also about keeping the mind sharp too.
 Age sees a lot of things slow down, from our metabolism to our muscle strength to our mental speed.
 But, by keeping active, we can stave this off a bit better.
 It will also protect them from common health problems such as diabetes, hypertension and heart conditions.
 Of course, the idea of running 10km a week may not sound attractive, or possible, to your mother who struggles to walk around the kitchen.
 But that is okay because staying active doesn’t have to mean strenuous activity.
 It can just mean tai chi or yoga.
-It can mean walking around the garden or swimming.
+It can mean walking around the garden, stretching, or swimming.
 All of these will do your parents a world of good, it is just a matter of encouraging them to get stuck into a light routine that they can enjoy.

 Our mind is our most precious gift, so to start losing that can be a horrendous realisation.
 That is why it is so imperative you find ways to help your parents stimulate their minds.
 Quite simply, regular mental workouts help elderly people maintain their cognitive functions.
 It could be that you get your parents into playing Bridge and getting them to join a local Bridge club.
 It could be that you invent a new game that they can play with your children – their grandchildren.
-Or it could be that you teach them how to use technology, even if only a little bit, enough to be able to play a tech game or learn a new language on something like Duolingo.
+Or it could be that you teach them how to use technology, even if only a little bit, enough to be able to play a tech game or learn a new language.
 Why not go one step further and research what local activities there are to help them remain cognitively active as well as social.
 That is the ultimate find.

 There is so much that you can do for your parents to help them grow old gracefully, and make that transition as smooth as possible, but it requires patience and planning as much as anything else.
 It also requires a high-level of transparency, openness and empathy, all of which will be beneficial to both you and your parents.
 So long as you prioritise them and their wants you will be okay, and you will be able to help them through this next stage of their life, as uncomfortable and unfamiliar as it will be.